a-hansen/aon/README.md

 * There can be 0 or more values in a list.

 #### Boolean
-Booleans require only a single byte.
+A single byte the letter 'T' for true, or 'F' for false.
 ```
 <Boolean> ::= "T" | "F"
 ```
-* T = true
-* F = false

 #### Double
-Requires 9 bytes, the letter 'D' followed by 8 bytes.
+Requires 9 bytes, the letter 'D' followed by the IEEE 754 floating-point "double format" bit layout (64 bits).
 ```
 <Double> ::= "D" byte[8]
 ```
-* IEEE 754 floating-point "double format" bit layout (64 bits).

 #### Float
-Requires 5 bytes, the letter 'd' followed by 4 bytes.
+Requires 5 bytes, the letter 'd' followed by the IEEE 754 floating-point "single format" bit layout (32 bits).
 ```
 <Float> ::= "d" byte[4]
 ```
-* IEEE 754 floating-point "single format" bit layout (32 bits).

 #### Null
-Requires a single byte, the letter 'Z'.
+A single byte, the letter 'Z'.
 ```
 <Null> ::= "Z"
 ```

 #### Signed Integer
-Uses 1 to 5 bytes, depending on the value.
+Uses 1 to 5 bytes.
+All signed ints start with a type byte that describes the value.
+If the value is small enough, a single byte can be used for both the type and the value.
 ```
 <Signed-Int> ::= <signed-int5> | <signed-int8> | <signed-int16> | <signed-int32> | <signed-int64>
 <signed-int5>  ::= 0xC0